-In this exclusive, interactive webinar, Thomas Jenewein – Business Development Manager and Digital Ambassador at SAP, and Armin Hopp – Founder and President of Speexx, will present and discuss the importance of learning experience design for Learning and Development, and how the learning experience has been impacted by the switch to remote learning.
-Thomas and Armin will provide case studies and examples, as well as practical tips that will help you create engaging and relevant learning experiences across your organization.
+In this exclusive, interactive webinar, Thomas Jenewein – Business Development Manager and Digital Ambassador at SAP, and Armin Hopp – Founder and President of Speexx, present and discuss the importance of learning experience design for Learning and Development, and how the learning experience has been impacted by the switch to remote learning.
+Thomas and Armin provide case studies and examples, as well as practical tips that will help you create engaging and relevant learning experiences across your organization.

 Thomas Jenewein | Business Development Manager | SAP

 Thomas Jenewein is Business Development Manager and Digital Ambassador for SAP Training & Enablement for Europe.
 After studying business psychology, he held various positions at SAP in the Learning & Talent Management area since 1998.
 From consultant, program manager or manager in SAP internal people development & training, to product manager for learning software.